 1. THE SHEEP’S HEAD WAY

-National Waymarked Looped Trail.
+National Waymarked Looped Trail and one of the best and most scenic cycle routes in Cork.
 Entire trail takes approx 4 days to complete.
 There are multiple shorter marked looped trails en route; for info, visit thesheepsheadway.ie.

 It can be easy to bypass the Sheep’s Head on the way to the better-known Beara Peninsula.
 However, exploration by foot of this narrow finger of land, extending into the Atlantic between Bantry Bay and Dunmanus Bay, will reward the walker many times over.